 Global supply chain

-Our global supply chain consists of manufacturing sites and distribution centres.
+Our global supply chain consists of manufacturing sites, distribution centres and circularity partners.
 As well as manufacturing our products in the UK, most of our footwear and accessories are produced in the factories of our trusted partners across Europe and Asia.
-We have fully mapped our Tier 1 and Key Tier 2 suppliers.
+We have fully mapped all of our Tier 1 and Tier 2 suppliers.
+We also disclose our active Tier 1 suppliers via the link below.

 Factory list